-In an ongoing case in Atlanta, the tractor trailer accident attorneys of Christopher Simon Attorney at Law are tackling a common issue in trucking cases; can you sue the insurance company as a named defendant.
+In an ongoing case with Atlanta tractor trailer accident attorneys of Christopher Simon Attorney at Law are tackling a common issue in trucking cases; can you sue the insurance company as a named defendant.
 In Georgia in normal car accident cases, you must sue the defendant driver but not their insurance company.
 Insurance lurks in the background, paying for the defense lawyer and paying any settlement or verdict up to the policy limits.

 Cases against tractor trailer companies are different however.
 In a case we filed against a Chicken Processing Company out of Marietta over a rear end collision, the Defendant raised a number of defenses and claimed that their insurer was not subject to being sued as a named defendant and claimed that they transported agricultural products and were therefore exempt under OCGA 46-1-1(x)They also claimed that we could not bring the case in the county where the accident happened and must instead sue in the company’s home county.